Kraftbar/linux-essentials/docs/mySetup/readme.md

 ---
 ### 3. fix mouse bugginess ,configure scrolling speed (todo: autoadd [imwheel -b "4 5"] to startup)
- (this is a workaround solution, has still somewhat buggy behavior, increases the scroll ticks and not the length of the scrolling)
+ this is a workaround solution.
+It does still makes for somewhat buggy behavior, this workaround increases the scroll ticks and not the length of the scrolling

 >``` bash
 >  sudo apt update